 In all likelihood, you have used a Likert scale (or something you’ve called a Likert scale) in a survey before.

-It might surprise you to learn that Likert scales are a very specific type of survey question, and what you have been calling “Likert” may be something entirely different.
+It might surprise you to learn that Likert scales are a very specific type of survey question.
+What you have been calling “Likert” may be something entirely different.

-Not to worry — researchers that have been doing surveys for years still get their definitions confused.
-In fact, many researchers don’t even agree on the best way to report on the numeric values in a Likert scale.
+Don’t worry—researchers who have done surveys for years still confuse their definitions.
+In fact, many researchers don’t agree on the best way to report on the numeric values in a Likert scale.

 To try and clear up any confusion, we’ll take a look at the traditional and, in our opinion, most valuable way to use Likert scales and report on them using survey software.